Tammy and the Bachelor: Production

 Leslie Nielsen was borrowed from MGM to play the male lead.
-Joseph Pevney directed under the first of a new five picture contract with Universal.
+Joseph Pevney directed under the first of a new five-picture contract with Universal.
 Filming began in April 1956.

 Awards

 Jay Livingston and Ray Evans were nominated for an Oscar for their song "Tammy", sung over the film's main titles by The Ames Brothers.
-Its naive sentimentality has proved an irresistible target for parody, most notably in Stan Freberg's "Madison Ave.
+Its naive sentimentality has proved an irresistible target for parody, especially in Stan Freberg's "Madison Ave.
 Werewolf": "When I hold your sweet, hairy hands tight in mine...
 Clammy!
 Clammy!".

 Reynolds placed second for a Golden Laurel for Top Female Comedy Performance.
 The film itself was awarded third place for a Golden Laurel for Top Comedy.

-Additionally, Reynolds's single version of the film's title song (as heard later in the movie) became an across-the-music-charts #1 hit 45 release, on Coral Records.
+Reynolds's single version of the film's title song (heard later in the film) became an across-the-music-charts #1 hit 45 release, on Coral Records.